 In the fall of 1998 he was installed as the eleventh Headmaster of St. Paul’s School in Concord, New Hampshire.
 Although he had been selected for possible promotion to Brigadier General, given his Church and academic leadership responsibilities, he retired from the active Army Reserves.
 While Headmaster and Rector, he continued his Episcopal ministry and served as Interim Bishop in the Diocese of Vermont.
 During his tenure at St. Paul’s, he oversaw the restructuring of the science and mathematics curriculum and developed an integrated humanities course of studies program to include a character curriculum in conjunction with the daily Chapel program.
 He also served as President of the School Year Abroad Program.

-Following his retirement from St. Paul’s School in 2005, he served for a year as an Assisting Bishop in The Diocese of Idaho and interim Rector of St. Thomas Church in Sun Valley, Idaho.
-The Andersons then moved to Orcas Island, Washington where Bishop Anderson was the part-time, non-stipendiary Rector of Emmanuel Episcopal Parish on Orcas Island and was an Assisting Bishop in the Diocese of Olympia from 2007 to 2014.
+Following his retirement from St. Paul’s School in 2005, he served for a year as an Assistant Bishop in The Diocese of Idaho and interim Rector of St. Thomas Church in Sun Valley, Idaho.
+The Andersons then moved to Orcas Island, Washington where Bishop Anderson was the part-time, non-stipendiary Rector of Emmanuel Episcopal Parish on Orcas Island and was an Assistant Bishop in the Diocese of Olympia from 2007 to 2014.
 He was a Board member of the Orcas Island Community Foundation.
 For his work in the area of conservation and environmental stewardship he received the San Juan Islands Environmental Stewardship Award.

-Three years ago Craig and Liz moved to Taos, New Mexico where he is currently serving as a retired Bishop in the Diocese of the Rio Grande.
-On occasion he also assists in the Diocese of South Dakota and the Episcopal Church in Minnesota.
+In 2014 Craig and Liz moved to Taos, New Mexico where, as a retired Bishop, he is helping in the Diocese of the Rio Grande.
 Both Craig and Liz are active in various environmental organizations to include the Western Environmental Law Center, Taos United and Amigos Bravos.
 They are also active in support of the arts and are members of the President’s Council for the Taos Center for the Arts, The Taos Chamber Music Group, The Harwood Museum and The Taos Art Museum.